- Elgar original reference

 Edited by Sandra L. Fielden and Marilyn J. Davidson

-Sherrill R. Taylor and Julia D. Newcomer For men, being an entrepreneur is a business strategy.
+2 Characteristics of women small business owners Sherrill R. Taylor and Julia D. Newcomer For men, being an entrepreneur is a business strategy.
 For women, it’s a life strategy.
 (Noble, 1986) Introduction ‘The genes that create us humans have programmed us for business.
 Trade, technology and the division of labor, the three foundations of business, all predate agriculture, government, religion, law, symbolic communication, and probably every other organizing social force except the nurturing of progeny, according to William C. Frederick’ (Petzinger, 1999, p.
 33).
 These ‘business genes’ seem to be distributed among women on a global scale.
 Studies of women small business owners document activities of female entrepreneurs in both economically advanced and developing countries, as well as regions within countries.
 Studies published between 1998 and 2000 include women business owners in the Philippines (Roﬀey, 1999), Turkey (Esim, 2000), Australia (Bennett and Dann, 2000; Langan-Fox, 1995; Schaper, 1999), Ghana (Chalﬁn, 2000), Kenya (Gitobu and Gritzmacher, 1991), Saudi Arabia (Patni, 1998–99), rural Illinois (USA) (Egan, 1997), Ohio (Burdette, 1990), Singapore (Deng et al., 1995; Maysami and Goby, 1999; Teo, 1996), Poland (Zapalska, 1997), Argentina (Center for Women’s Business Research (CWBR, 2000a,b), Mexico (CWBR, 1998a), Ireland (CWBR, 1998b), Russia (Sommer et al., 2000), and Canada (CWBR, 1999a).
 In the US, an estimated 1.2 million majority-owned, privately held women-owned ﬁrms employed 9.2 million people and generated $1.15 trillion in sales in 2002.
-The Center for Women’s Business Research (formerly National Foundation of Women Business Owners – NFWBO) estimated that between 1997 and 2002 the number of women-owned...
+The Center for Women’s Business Research (formerly National Foundation of Women Business Owners – NFWBO) estimated that between...

 You are not authenticated to view the full text of this chapter or article.